 - Can we cut or minimize intermediaries between charitable donors and the recipients of aid?

-Sections: Please break your essay down into at least 3 or 4 sections (each with an informative title, starting with an introduction and a conclusion).
+Sections: Please break your essay down into at least.
 This will make your paper much easier to follow than a single block of text.

 Length: about 2,000 words, excluding bibliography.

 Citations: As in any research paper, you must cite your sources properly and provide a formatted bibliography at the end.
-In IPE courses, students use the Chicago Style, Author-Date system, but you are free to follow the standard format (Chicago, APA, etc.) that you are used to in your major.
+In IPE courses, students use the, but you are free to follow the standard format (Chicago, APA, etc.) that you are used to in your major.
 Just be consistent.